 Here are just some of the things that cause digestive stress on a daily basis:

-Learning to make (or source) kefir, yogurt, sour pickles, lactofermented sauerkraut, kombucha, water kefir, kimchi and fermented condiments is time well spent, as these are the best foods to nourish and support the beneficial bacteria living down there.
+Learning to make (or source) kefir, yogurt, sour pickles, lactofermented sauerkraut, kombucha, water kefir, kimchi and fermented condiments is time well spent, as these are some of the best foods to nourish and support the beneficial bacteria living down there.

 It’s not hard, there’s just a learning curve.
+A short one.

-Lacto-fermenting is a time honoured culinary skill that used to be passed on from mothers and grandmothers, but we’ve totally dropped the ball on this one.
+Lacto-fermenting is a time-honoured culinary skill that used to be passed on from mothers and grandmothers, but we’ve totally dropped the ball on this one.
 I have seen the health benefits that occur when we bring this tradition back into our lives and assure you it is well worth your precious time and energy.